This website uses cookies to help improve your user experience

 In addition, A/B testing can be used to compare layouts or onboarding flows, helping teams fine-tune the experience without pushing full app updates.
 For content-based apps, analytics also play a role in editorial decisions — showing which titles retain users or encourage rewatching.

-Over time, many Apple TV app development companies use this data to personalize content recommendations, improve retention, and even predict user churn.
+Over time, this data is used to personalize content recommendations, improve retention, and even predict user churn.
 The result is a smarter, more adaptive app that grows alongside your audience.

 Looking for ways to diversify your audience’s lean-back experience?
 Oxagile is ready to share its Apple TV app development expertise to make the most out of your project.